rw-a/valentines-day/README.md

 ### Requirements
 These are the libraries that this website uses.
 You shouldn't need to worry because the libraries are pre-installed on pythonanywhere and I already installed the fonts.
 If you decide to add fonts, you will have to install these to the pythonanywhere instance.
 [Here's](https://help.pythonanywhere.com/pages/Fonts/) a tutorial on how to install fonts.
+If you use a version newer than the one stated (e.g. Python 3.10), then there is a chance that this website will break if the newer version depreciated some features that this website uses (quite unlikely to happen anytime soon).
 - Python 3.8+
 - Django 4.0+
 - ReportLab 3.6+